Here are a few timely tips to stay safe when exploring nature on Hilton Head Island.

 It’s smart to talk to locals who know the waters well and learn the safest places to paddleboard and kayak.
 Don’t paddle board in waters that have oyster beds lurking.
 Don’t walk barefoot in marsh waters or along the banks of tidal creeks and rivers.
 Should someone cut themselves on oyster shells, get to a doctor, as there is a high risk of infection.

 The guides at Outside Hilton Head are well-versed in leading fun and safe adventures in all kinds of Island settings.
-Explore all the exciting ways we can get you Outside!
+Use these survival guide tips and explore all the exciting ways we can get you Outside!

 By Anneliza Itkor, Outside Hilton Head